The Carabao Cup is dead? Nobody told Liverpool before crazy Carabao Cup clash with Arsenal | Goal.com

 The Carabao Cup is dead, is it?

-Try telling Caoimhin Kelleher, whose save from Dani Ceballos earlier in the shootout was enough to tilt the tie in the Reds’ favour.
+Try telling Caoimhin Kelleher, whose save from Dani Ceballos earlier in the shootout was enough to tilt the tie in the Reds’ favour once and for all.

-Arsenal will wonder how on earth they are heading back to London with nothing, having led comfortably at one stage.
-Unai Emery’s side squandered leads of 3-1, 4-2 and 5-4, taken to a shootout by Divock Origi’s stoppage-time equaliser as a pulsating 90 minutes ended at 5-5.
+Arsenal will wonder how on earth they are heading back to London with nothing, having led comfortably at more than one stage.
+Unai Emery’s side squandered leads of 3-1, 4-2 and 5-4, but were taken to a shootout by Divock Origi’s stoppage-time equaliser as a pulsating 90 minutes ended at 5-5.
+They then lost 5-4 on penalties.

-“When two teams want to attack and have fun,” tweeted Robin van Persie, the former Arsenal striker.
+“When two teams want to attack and have fun,” tweeted Robin van Persie, the former Arsenal striker as the goals flowed.
 He was spot on.

 These were two much-changed teams, and two teams for whom defence was barely even an afterthought, but what entertainment they delivered.
 If there’s a madder game this season, it’ll be worth watching.

 What courage this young Liverpool side showed.
-They were dead and buried at 3-1 and 4-2, naive defensively and feeling the intensity against a Gunners side which could boast far more top-level experience, top to bottom.
+They were dead and buried, once, twice, three times, naive defensively and feeling the intensity against a Gunners side which could boast far more top-level experience, top to bottom.
+It was set to be a chastening night, one to be filed as 'a learning experience'.

-But something has happened at this club, something which makes accepting defeat an absolute no-no. The first team don’t do it, so why would the second-string and the kids?
+But something has happened at this club, something which makes accepting defeat an absolute no-no. You never give up if you wear red.
+The first team don’t do it, so why would the second-string and the kids?

 “Our identity is intensity,” said assistant manager Pep Lijnders on Tuesday.
 His players got the message.

-Liverpool fielded a debutant at right-back, and what a performance Neco Williams turned in.
+Their desire was summed up by a debutant.
+What a performance Neco Williams turned in at right back.
 It was the Welshman’s cross, well into added time, which allowed Origi to sweep home the leveller for 5-5.
 Origi, of course, knows exactly where to be when his team need him.

 He’d scored the fourth too, although Joe Willock’s screamer looked to have won it for Arsenal soon after.
 Their fans, packed into the Anfield Road end, could barely believe what they were witnessing.
 Emery, again, has some explaining to do.
 He can’t even blame Granit Xhaka for this one.